 Much like methylcobalamin, adenosylcobalamin is essential to many aspects of your health.

-For this reason, it’s recommended to treat vitamin B12 deficiencies with either cyanocobalamin or a combination of methylcobalamin and adenosylcobalamin to ensure your body’s needs are being met (
+Some researchers recommended treating vitamin B12 deficiencies with either cyanocobalamin or a combination of methylcobalamin and adenosylcobalamin due to distinct properties of these latter two forms (

 Although distinct differences exist between methylcobalamin and cyanocobalamin, both have beneficial effects on health and can prevent B12 deficiencies (

-In fact, one study found that treating seven B12-deficient people with oral methylcobalamin normalized vitamin B12 levels in their blood within just two months (
+In fact, one study found that treating seven B12-deficient people with oral methylcobalamin normalized vitamin B12 levels in their blood within just 2 months (

-Similarly, another study showed that taking cyanocobalamin capsules for three months also increased vitamin B12 levels in 10 people with pernicious anemia, a condition caused by impaired B12 absorption (
+Similarly, another study showed that taking cyanocobalamin capsules for 3 months also increased vitamin B12 levels in 10 people with pernicious anemia, a condition caused by impaired B12 absorption (

 Both types of the vitamin may also provide other health benefits.